 is no Prana in the body, the body becomes a corpse.
 It cannot perform any action.

-without Siva.
-It is Siva who illumines the intellect.
+without Shiva.
+It is Shiva who illumines the intellect.
 Just as the eye cannot see

 without the light of the sun, although it is endowed with the power to see, so also

-the intellect cannot function without the light of Lord Siva.
+the intellect cannot function without the light of Lord Shiva.

 The four Sadhanas, viz., Charya, Kriya, Yoga and Jnana are the four steps to attain